 Having a readily available vertebrate animal model to test promising molecules and chemical compounds is an important part of Drug Discovery.
-With Zebrafish and CRISPR, scientists can look into how an abstract trait will eventually appear in the full biological system.
+With CRISPR Cas9 and Zebrafish, scientists can look into how an abstract trait will eventually appear in the full biological system.

-Through the use of Zebrafish and gene silencing, pharmaceutical companies are not only staying on the cutting edge of scientific knowledge, they are also staying ahead of any changes in the biomedical industry.
+Through the use of CRISPR Cas9 and Zebrafish, pharmaceutical companies are not only staying on the cutting edge of scientific knowledge, they are also staying ahead of any changes in the biomedical industry.